Check out our Cybersecurity Training for Beginners

 Cyber law deals with the legal aspects of cyberspace, the internet, and computing.
 In a broader view, cyber law handles the issues of intellectual property, contract, jurisdiction, data protection laws, privacy, and freedom of expression in the digital space.

-In addition to regulating the overall internet happenings and crimes, cyber law recognizes popular usages as well; this includes the recognition of e-documents.
-Earlier, contracts, agreements, or anything of legal nature was done via the paper-and-pen process.
+In addition to regulating the overall internet’s happenings and crimes, cyber law recognizes popular usages, which include e-documents.
+Earlier, contracts, agreements, or anything of a legal nature was made on paper.
 With the recognition of e-documents and digital signatures, the world is moving fast toward a paperless future.
-Since the electronic processes replace the usage of trees, the processes are widely encouraged by several environment enthusiasts as well.
+Since this reduces the use of paper and increases sustainability, these processes are widely encouraged by several environmental enthusiasts.

 The very first cyber law to exist was the Computer Fraud and Abuse Act (1986.)
 Currently, there are several cyber laws around the world, and the penalties, punishments, and regulations vary to an extent.